What is universal credit - and what's the problem?

 A single universal credit payment is paid directly into claimants' bank accounts to cover the benefits for which they are eligible.

-The latest available figures show that there were 1.1 million universal credit claimants in August.
+The latest available figures show that there were 2.3 million universal credit claimants as of 11 July.
+Around a third of claimants were in employment.

 How does it work?

-The idea of universal credit is that it can be claimed by people whether they are in or out of work.
+The idea of universal credit is that it can be claimed whether you are in or out of work.

 There's no limit to the number of hours you can work per week if you receive it, but your payment reduces gradually as you earn more.